 - Improving the local environment, through effective waste management, and reducing pollution and carbon emissions.

-We would be your strategic partner that would evaluate and develop the most appropriate smart use case/cases for your town by:
+We would be your strategic partner that would evaluate and develop the most appropriate smart use case/cases for your town or rural community by:

 - Conducting an audit of your current infrastructure and identifying areas that could be improved by smart technology